Skip to content

 Overall Architecture

-PhysHDR-GS decomposes each Gaussian's color into intrinsic reflectance \(H_r\) (scene intrinsic property, exposure-invariant) and ambient illumination \(L_a\) (adjustable), synthesizing HDR color via an MLP: \(\mathbf{c} = g(L_a, H_r)\).
-The framework comprises two complementary branches: (1) IE branch: applies exposure scaling \(I_{HDR} \times t\) to the rendered HDR image to simulate standard camera observation; (2) GI branch: adjusts the ambient illumination of 3D Gaussians via an illumination modulator to render a relit HDR image \(\hat{I}_{HDR}\), capturing illumination-dependent appearance changes.
-The HDR outputs from both branches are fused by a tone mapper to produce the final LDR result.
+PhysHDR-GS decomposes each Gaussian's color into intrinsic reflectance \(H_r\) (an intrinsic scene property, invariant to exposure) and ambient illumination \(L_a\) (adjustable), synthesizing HDR color \(\mathbf{c} = g(L_a, H_r)\) via an MLP.
+Based on this, the framework comprises two complementary branches: (1) IE Branch: Applies exposure scaling \(I_{HDR} \times t\) on the rendered HDR image to simulate standard camera observations; (2) GI Branch: Uses an illumination modulator to adjust the ambient illumination of the 3D Gaussians, rendering a relighted HDR image \(\hat{I}_{HDR}\) to capture illumination-dependent appearance changes.
+The HDR outputs of both branches are fused into the final LDR result via a tone mapper.
+Two additional mechanisms are applied during training: a cross-branch HDR consistency loss allows mutual supervision between the two paths in the HDR domain to compensate for missing HDR ground truth, and illumination-guided gradient scaling compensates for insufficient densification of Gaussians in extreme exposure areas.

 Key Designs

-2. Cross-Branch HDR Consistency Loss:
+2. Cross-branch HDR Consistency Loss: Mutual Supervision in the HDR Domain

-3. Illumination-Guided Gradient Scaling:
+3. Illumination-guided Gradient Scaling: Compensating for Densification Bias

 Loss & Training

-Total loss: \(\mathcal{L}_{\text{total}} = \lambda_1 \mathcal{L}_{\text{rec}} + \lambda_2 \mathcal{L}_{\text{cons}} + \lambda_3 \mathcal{L}_{\text{unit}}\), where reconstruction loss \(\mathcal{L}_{\text{rec}} = \gamma \mathcal{L}_{\text{MSE}} + \mathcal{L}_{\text{D-SSIM}}\) (\(\gamma=0.2\)) is computed over three LDR outputs. \(\lambda_1=1, \lambda_2=0.5, \lambda_3=0\) (0.5 for synthetic data).
-During the first 10k iterations, the fusion MLP is frozen and only the tone mapping MLP is trained.
+The total loss is \(\mathcal{L}_{\text{total}} = \lambda_1 \mathcal{L}_{\text{rec}} + \lambda_2 \mathcal{L}_{\text{cons}} + \lambda_3 \mathcal{L}_{\text{unit}}\), where \(\mathcal{L}_{\text{rec}} = \gamma \mathcal{L}_{\text{MSE}} + \mathcal{L}_{\text{D-SSIM}}\) (\(\gamma=0.2\)) is computed across the three LDR outputs. \(\lambda_1=1, \lambda_2=0.5, \lambda_3=0\) (0.5 for synthetic data).
+The fusion MLP is frozen for the first 10k iterations while only the tone mapping MLP is trained.
 Training runs for 30k iterations on a single A6000 GPU.

 Key Experimental Results

-Main Results (HDR-NeRF-Real, exp3 setting)
+Main Results (HDR-NeRF-Real, exp3 setup)

 Method LDR-OE PSNR↑ LDR-NE PSNR↑ LPIPS↓